SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Confirm your email address.

-- You’re officially a Panda Researcher; you can now choose from the surveys available or wait to get some in your email.
+- You’re officially a Panda Researcher; you can now choose from the survey opportunities available or wait to get some in your email.

 The primary way to earn with Panda Research is through surveys.
 They claim that some of their surveys can pay around $40 which is pretty unrealistic in the online survey realm.